rdkcmf/rdk-aamp/AAMP-UVE-API.md

 ### jsEvent

 **Description:**
-- Generic event for jsbinding . to be deprecated
+- Generic event for jsbinding .
+To be deprecated

 ---